MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 While running the `SELECT timescaledb_post_restore()` procedure, you might get permissions denied when updating timescaledb.restoring flag.
 This is due to limited ALTER DATABASE permission in Cloud PaaS database services.
 In this case, you can perform an alternative method using the `timescaledb-backup` tool to back up and restore the Timescale database.
 Timescaledb-backup is a program that makes dumping and restoring a TimescaleDB database simpler, less error-prone, and more performant.

-To do so, you should do the following:
+To do so, follow these steps:

 1. Install tools as detailed [here](https://github.com/timescale/timescaledb-backup#installing-timescaledb-backup).